Information for First-Year Students Not Offered Admission (March 15, 2016)

 Our mean SAT scores were: Critical Reading 605.4, Mathematics 645.5, Writing 617.1, and Total 1868.1.
 Our mean ACT Composite score was 28.1, with the following subscores: Reading 28.6, Mathematics 28.2, and English with Writing 26.6.
 As with the GPA, test scores comprised only one component of our Comprehensive Review score.

 Does UCSC have a waitlist?

 Yes.
-UCSC offered 2,573 denied freshmen the opportunity to be considered on a waitlist.
-All these students were UC-qualified.
+UCSC offered nearly 10,000 denied freshmen the opportunity to be considered on a waitlist.
 The waitlist is for freshman applicants who were not offered admission due to enrollment limitations, but who are considered excellent candidates for admission, should space become available later in the admissions cycle.
-Students who have this option have been notified by the Office of Admissions and will have to respond to UCSC by April 15 if they want to be on the UCSC waitlist.
+Students who have this option have been notified by the Office of Admissions and will have to respond to UCSC by April 15 if they want to be on the UCSC Waitlist.
 Being placed on the waitlist does not guarantee admission to UC Santa Cruz.

 How did you select students to be offered the waitlist option?

 These students were well-qualified (as determined by our comprehensive review), but given campus enrollment constraints, could not be offered admission.